shalivan/shalivan.github.io/_posts/DTA/0001-01-01-HOU_Config.md

 BUGS:
 enter edit after merge / edit mode after chamfer

+BY NODE:

+Delete
+-  by connectivity i.e groups

 ```
 - what about a pivot ? / copy to points ? what states.
 Modeling, moving full parts (copy to points)